-- You should submit a ticket from nysed.gov by clicking the “?
+- Please submit a higheredsupport ticket by clicking the “?
 Help” icon in the lower right of the screen.
 Within the ticket please provide us with your name, the name of your institution, and specifics regarding what you need help with.

 What if I do not see my institution listed in HEDSLive?

-- You should submit a ticket from nysed.gov by clicking the “?
+- Please submit a higheredsupport ticket by clicking the “?
 Help” icon in the lower right of the screen.
 Within the ticket, please provide us with the name of the institution you cannot find listed and what form you need to submit for that institution.
 We will need to go into HEDSLive and set up the institution and add the form.